brandonzstride/kocaml-cubing/README.md

   * Reintroduce reflection symmetry with working orientations.
 * Code improvements:
   * Use `Seq` instead of `List` to iterate over all coordinates, and make appropriate changes to `Lookup_table`.
-  * Use quickcheck instead of my random selections.
+  * Use `quickcheck` instead of my random selections.
   * See about passing a `Move.Fixed_move.S` around coordinates much less.
-It's excessive, but I haven't yet found a way around it, even using functors.
+It's excessive, but I haven't yet found a way around it.
+  * Consider `drom` for project structure?
 * User experience:
   * Front end?
   * opam file and "how to run" instructions.